psyked/bootstrapvalidator/README.md

 ----------------------------------------|------------
-[between](#between-validator)           | Check if the input value is between (strictly or not) two given numbers [callback](#callback-validator)         | Return the validity from a callback method creditCard                              | Validate a credit card number [different](#different-validator)       | Return true if the input value is different with given field's value digits                                  | Return true if the value contains only digits
+[between](#between-validator)           | Check if the input value is between (strictly or not) two given numbers [callback](#callback-validator)         | Return the validity from a callback method [choice](#choice-validator)             | Check if the number of checked boxes are less or more than a given number creditCard                              | Validate a credit card number [different](#different-validator)       | Return true if the input value is different with given field's value digits                                  | Return true if the value contains only digits